 The large square is another spot for al fresco eating and drinking.

 The neighbourhood is packed with great restaurants and terraced cafes.

 Just walk along Sas utca or Hercegprímás utca and pick a place to.
-BorKonyha, the city’s newest Michelin star awardee is definitely a good choice.
+BorKonyha, one of the city’s Michelin star awardee is definitely a good choice.